-- 6A.
-(1) Despite section 6(3)(a), in the case of a first appointment or an 25 appointment after one or more years' break in service to any provincial department of education, the employer may-(a) receive applications from first-time applicants or applicants returning after a break in service; (b) process the applications and match applications to vacant posts; and 30 (c) make appointments to a school subject to subsection (2).
-(2) The appointment contemplated in subsection (1) may only be made after the employer has-(a) consulted the relevant governing body on the requirements of the post; - ensured that the applicant to be appointed matches the requirements of | 35 - ensured that the applicant has prescribed qualifications.".
+6A.
+(1) Despite section 6(3)(a), in the case of a first appointment or an 30 appointment after one or more years' break in service to any provincial department of education, the employer may-(a) receive applications from first-time applicants or applicants returning after a break in service; (b) process the applications and match applications to vacant posts; and 35 (c) make appointments to a school subject to subsection (2).
+(2) The appointment contemplated in subsection (1) may only be made after the employer has-(a) consulted the relevant governing body on the specific post and the 40 requirements thereof; ensured that the applicant to be appointed matches the requirements of the post; and ensured that the applicant has prescribed qualifications.".

-Amendment of section 8 of Act 76 of 1998, as amended by section 16 of Act 48 of
+Amendment of section 8 of Act 76 of 1998, as amended by section 16 of Act 48 of 1999

-11. Section 8 of the Educators Act is amended by the addition of the following 40 subsection:
+11. Section 8 of the Educators Act is amended by the addition of the following subsection:

-'(7) Despite section 6(3)(a), in the case of an educator who has been awarded a bursary by the employer to follow a course approved by the employer, the employer may transfer such an educator, with his or her consent, to any suitable post on the educator establishment of a public school, a further education and 45 training institution or an adult basic education and training centre.".
+"(7) Despite section 6(3)(a), in the case of an educator who has been awarded a bursary by the employer to follow a course approved by the employer, the employer may transfer such an educator, with his or her consent, to any suitable post on the educator establishment of a public school, a further education and training institution or an adult basic education and training centre."